kmerten10/React-App_Meet/README.md

 When: the user selects the shortcut
 Then: the app will open from the home screen

-Scenario:Display charts visualizing event details
+Scenario: Display charts visualizing event details
 Given: the event details were loaded into a chart
 When: the user selects the given event
 Then: the appropriate chart will be displayed for that event